chrispfchung/mediaproject/README.md

 In addition, we scraped IMDB for academy award winning movies sorted by box office revenue.
 We retrieved 500 data points.
 These movies datapoints also contain names of directors and actors and the number of their awards.

 ### What you will find in our repo:
+Data collection and preprocessing files:
-Files starting with a 1 are data collection, 2 are preprocessing files Notebooks showing data collection via webscraping and API calls.
-Notebooks also show preprocessing of our data to create new features like weighted ROI and budgets.
+- Notebooks showing data collection via webscraping and API calls.
+- Notebooks also show preprocessing of our data to create new features like weighted ROI and budgets.
 CSV files to show our collected data compiled for easier access and subsequent analysis

 ### Approach

-###
+### Find
 -Estimate required budget.
 -Genres to invest in.
 -Which directors to hire?